ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 $$\delta{t}\leq\frac{2}{w}$$ where $$\omega$$ is angular frequency.

 In molecular dynamics stretching of the bonds with the lightest atom H is usually the fastest motion.
-The period of oscillation of a C-H bond is ~10 fs.
+The period of oscillation of a C-H bond is about 10 fs.
 Hence Verlet integration will be stable for time steps < 3.2 fs.
 In practice, the time step of 1 fs is recommended to describe this motion reliably.
 If the dynamics of hydrogen atoms is not essential for a simulation, bonds with hydrogens can be constrained, and time step increased to 2 fs.

 On using a too large integration time step in molecular dynamics simulations of coarse-grained molecular models [(Winger, 2009)]({{ page.root }}/reference.html#Winger-2009).